adhuliya/ajit-toolchain/README.md

 ### Running (all) automated tests

-Run the following as given from the root of the repository,
+Run the following sequence of commands as given, from the root of the repository,

     cd ./tests; ./test.sh;
     cd ..; cd ./tests/verfication; ./verify.sh;